 Hover the mouse on the same line as Date of Birth and an Edit option will appear.

-Click it and using the drop-down arrows you can determine who sees your date and month of birth, and who sees your year of birth.
+Click it and using the drop-down arrows you can determine who sees your day and month of birth, and who sees your year of birth.
 Choose between Public, Friends, Friends except acquaintances, Only Me and Custom.

 We don’t advise choosing Public for either of these.
 You may want to select Friends for your day and month of birth, so your Facebook friends will get an alert when it’s your birthday, and select Only Me for your year of birth, so you can keep your age to yourself.